MeysamBavi/group-expense-manager/README.md

 ## How do I use it?
 Download the suitable binary for your system from [here](https://github.com/MeysamBavi/group-expense-manager/releases/latest).
-Create a spreadsheet by the **create** command.
+Create a spreadsheet by the **create** command:

 ```
 gem create -o my-sheet-name.xlsx
 ```

 Then you need to enter each member's name and card number.
-You can also pass the members' information in a `.csv` file.
+You can also pass the members' information in a `.csv` file like this:

 ```
 gem create -o my-sheet-name.xlsx -f m.csv
 ```

 And that's it.
+The spreadsheet is ready for entering the expenses and transactions.
-Enter the group expenses and transactions and whenever you need, run the **update** command.
+After adding a few expenses or transactions, to calculate the debts, run the **update** command.

 ```
 gem update my-sheet-name.xlsx --overwrite
 ```

-This command will update the *debt matrix* and *settlement transactions*.
+This command will update the *debt matrix* and *settlement transactions* and overwrite the result on the same file.
+It calculates the debts based on **all** the expenses and transactions (and the *base state*).
+This cycle is basically how you use *GEM*; Create the spreadsheet once, add some expenses and transactions, update the debts, add more expenses and transactions, update the debts again and so on.

+You can run `gem help [command name]` to get all the details about a command; like its flags.

 ### What is editable?
 + Generally the structure of tables, including all headers are fixed and not editable.